Should You Use A Pregnancy Safe Deodorant

 Don’t Use Too Much

-After washing your pits with a natural soap in the shower, you may discover that you only need a small amount of it.
+After washing your pits with a natural soap in the shower, you may discover that you only need a small number of it.
 If you’re active and it’s the middle of the summer, you may need to reapply before the day is done.

 Frequently Asked Questions